npm/npm/doc/files/package.json.md

 You should specify a license for your package so that people know how they are permitted to use it, and any restrictions you're placing on it.

-The simplest way, assuming you're using a common license such as BSD-3-Clause or MIT, is to just specify the standard SPDX ID of the license you're using, like this:
+If you're using a common license such as BSD-2-Clause or MIT, add a current SPDX license identifier for the license you're using, like this:

     { "license" : "BSD-3-Clause" }